Meowchhh/Meowchhh/README.md

 you should visit my strawpage and atabook please oh please sign my atabook i yearn for more.

+COPYING MY SKINS GIVES ME PERMISSION TO HIRE AN ESTY WITCH TO CURSE YOU!!!!!!!!!!

 this lowk bad rn but im WORKING on it why is this so hard its crazy

 if youre my friend and you catch me walking by you, I AM NOT IGNORING YOU, i just do not want to bother you. #awkward